isomerpages/moe-necrg/_ne-related-lj-for-students/Health & Community/RELIGIOUS REHABILITATION GROUP.md

 **Learning Objectives**

 At the learning journey participants will:
-•	learn about terrorism and radicalisation and how these threats adversely impact social harmony and cohesion.
+* learn about terrorism and radicalisation and how these threats adversely impact social harmony and cohesion.
-•	Understand the rehabilitation approach undertaken by key stakeholders.
+* understand the rehabilitation approach undertaken by key stakeholders.
-•	reflect on the importance of building a strong foundation of social cohesion and resilience so that Singapore will be safe and secure.
+* reflect on the importance of building a strong foundation of social cohesion and resilience so that Singapore will be safe and secure.

 *As part of its outreach efforts, the RRG conducts school talks and workshops for students and educators on topics related to radicalisation, rehabilitation and the importance of social cohesion.